wbamberg/web-security-docs/authentication/passwords.md

 The site should ask for this information using an HTML `<form>` element dedicated to registration.
 The form should follow the practices described in [Form design](#form-design).

-The form should ask for the user to enter the password twice.
+The form typically asks for the user to enter the password twice.

-When the user submits the form, the website front end should sent the username, both copies of the password, and the email address to the server, using an HTTP `POST` request.
+When the user submits the form, the website front end sends the username, both copies of the password, and the email address to the server, using an HTTP `POST` request.
 This must take place over TLS, to prevent attackers from intercepting the password in transit.
 See [Sending passwords](#sending-passwords).

 When the server receives the `POST` request, it validates the username and password: